Bioinfo-LPCV-RDF/TF_genomic_analysis/README.md

 <pre>
 general infos : This program is in the scripts_figure_5.tar.gz archive.
 It is
-		  not part of the wrapper and has to be launched sepparately.
+		  not part of the wrapper and has to be launched separately.
 		  The data needed to generate the figures are contained in the
 		  scripts_figure_5/data/ folder.
 It contains the DAP-seq
 		  peaks of SEP3 and SEP3AG (See ### 2.Peak Calling), the ChIP-seq